Westpol/alphaflight-airframe/README.md

 ### Center Skid

 A **central skid** is integrated into the airframe:
-- Extends **5–6 cm below the underside of the wing**
+- Extends approximately **5–6 cm below the underside of the wing**
 - Designed to absorb ground contact during landing

-Purpose:
+Its purpose is to:
-- Allows landings on **rough or uneven terrain**
+- Allow landings on **rough or uneven terrain**
-- Protects the wing structure if one wing tip contacts the ground first
+- Protect the wing structure if one wing side contacts the ground first
-- Reduces structural stress on the wing during imperfect landings
+- Reduce the likelihood of structural damage during imperfect landings

-This skid effectively acts as a sacrificial and load-bearing element, improving durability without significant aerodynamic compromise.
+The skid acts as a protective and load-bearing element without significantly affecting the wing layout.

 ---

-## Control Surfaces
+## Control Surfaces & Stability

 The aircraft will feature:
 - Two ailerons for roll control
 - One elevator for pitch control
-- One or more rudders for yaw control

-### Rudder Mounting
+A **vertical stabilizer** will be added for directional stability.
+It is currently **undecided whether this stabilizer will include a movable rudder**.
+This decision will depend on later aerodynamic testing and control requirements.

-The rudder(s) will be **mounted using bearings** to ensure:
+If a rudder is implemented, it will be mounted using **bearings** to ensure:
-- Perfect alignment
+- Accurate alignment
-- Minimal play
+- Low mechanical play
-- Extremely smooth movement
+- Smooth and repeatable movement

-This is done deliberately to achieve a **high-quality, precise control feel**.
-No sloppy foam-hinge nonsense here — the goal is mechanical correctness and a premium flight experience.

 ---